 Orioli, G. [Giuseppe, i.e. Pino]: Adventures of a Bookseller.
 Chatto & Windus.
 London:1938.
 First edition.
 8vo.
 Red cloth.
 Pp. (x), 330.
 Frontispiece portrait by Dame Laura Knight.
 Includes, laid in, 8 pages of photocopied expurgations in the author's hand.
 Also laid in is an original 12-page Davis & Orioli catalogue of first editions, undated but probably from the late 1930s.
 Back-strip faded; edges foxed; no dj; else very good copy. $250.00

 Pino Orioli (1884-1942) was a friend of Norman Douglas, Richard Aldington, and D. H. Lawrence.
-In 1928 he undertook to publish the first Italian edition of Lady Chatterley's Lover in an unexpurgated edition of what was stated to be 1000 copies but was actually 2000.
+In 1928 he undertook to publish the first Italian version of Lady Chatterley's Lover in an unexpurgated edition of what was stated to be 1000 copies but was actually 2000.
 Later, he opened a bookshop at 30 Museum Street, London.
 This memoir also touches upon his experiences as a gay man.
 Any activities of that kind were illegal in Britain in the 1930s and therefore discretion forbade them to be published in this book.
 The manuscript still exists, though, and the photocopies show what was expurgated: “Mr. Bartlett . . . offered me a drink, asked what I was doing in London, how long I had been there, and a hundred other questions; all this time he was caressing my hair.”

 [Pound, Ezra], Donald Gallup: Ezra Pound, A Bibliography.
 University of Virginia Press.
 Charlottesville: 1983.
 First edition.
 8vo.
 Cloth.
 Fine copy in dj. $45.00